e2pluginss/openvpn-install-1/README.md

 # openvpn-install

-OpenVPN installer for Debian, Ubuntu, Fedora, CentOS and Arch Linux.
+OpenVPN installer for  Ubuntu 18.04 LTS 64 bit

 This script will let you setup your own secure VPN server in just a few seconds.